asprague/django-sky-visitor/README.md

   * Better built in password rules.
 Options for extending the password rules.
   * Refactor token URL generation to `utils.py`
   * Change email form and email confirmation page
+  * Ability to add, link, and confirm multiple email addresses to the same account (separate app)

 Improvements to documentation:

+  * Write sphinx documentation
   * Step by step of password reset process and how it works
   * List all template paths that the default templates will look for
   * Change PACKAGEPATHHERE in the quickstart guide once this is up on github